 And then you have, yeah, it's the number one terror target in all of the United States.

-And I mean they had like zero preparation and numerous opportunities to prepare.
+And I mean, they had like zero preparation and numerous opportunities to prepare.

-They watch Andrew Cuomo, you know, go out there and he's saying a lot of he's pretty much echoing what the national uh response is and and what how people should conduct themselves, etc.
+And I'm reading everybody in New York, they watch Andrew Cuomo, you know, go out there and he's saying a lot of, he's pretty much echoing what the national response is and how people should conduct themselves, et cetera.

 And then he usually, you know, the cheap shot here, the cheap shot there.